ChamiLamelas/hitme-grading/README.md

 * The `reset_assignment.sh` script (found in the same place as `setup_assignment.sh`) can be used to wipe a backup and hitme database if this is really needed.

 ## Changelog

+### 4/5/2024
+- Added `admin --assign` command for assigining a batch of assignments to a grader.
+- Updated `setup.sh` based on fix from EECS staff (caused an import bug)

 ### 3/11/2024